Updated January 4, 2017

-Though not designed for seniors, the Nokia C2-01.5 has many features that will appeal to them.
-It is a simple, basic phone with an easy to use layout.
+Though not designed for seniors, the Nokia 220 has many features that will appeal to them.
+It’s a simple, basic phone with an easy to use layout.
 It doesn’t have large keys or a display that only uses large text, but this also means that if offers more functionality.
-Unlike the pure-breed senior phones we’ve already discussed, this one has an okay camera, can use apps and can even access the Internet if you pay for a mobile data package.
+Unlike the pure-breed senior phones we’ve already discussed, this one has an okay camera, can use apps and can even access the internet if you pay for a mobile data package.

-The Nokia C2-01.5 also nails the basics.
+The Nokia 220 also nails the basics.
 It gets good reception.
 It is relatively loud and call quality is excellent.
 Bluetooth works well and basic text messaging is easy to use and understand.
-In other words, the Nokia C2-01.5 is a good phone – a much better one, in fact, than many smartphones costing two or three times as much.
+In other words, the Nokia 220 is a good phone – a much better one, in fact, than many smartphones costing two or three times as much.

-The Galaxy Note is Samsung’s “phablet” – a bit bigger than a phone, a bit smaller than a tablet.
+The Pixel XL is Google’s “phablet” – a bit bigger than a phone, a bit smaller than a tablet.
 It’s not designed with seniors in mind, but then again, not all seniors are technophobes.
-If you‘re a senior who wants to check out smartphones the Note is a good pick.
+If you‘re a senior who wants to check out smartphones the Pixel XL is a good pick.

 Even the Stylus can be handy, as it allows for more precise input in certain apps.
 Its old-fashioned feel is exactly what might appeal to some seniors.